faizanbashir/observability-playground/README.md

 10. `grafana`: This folder contains the files for installing Grafana, dashboards and configurations.

 ### Setup scripts
-The `start-local.sh` apart from installing the Kind cluster, installs kubectl binary, builds, pushes containers images to the local Docker registry and finally installs the frontend and backend applications and services.
+The `init.sh` script invokes the `start-local.sh` script which installs the Kind cluster.
+Furthermore it goes on to installs kubectl binary, builds, pushes containers images to the local Docker registry and finally installs the frontend and backend applications and services.
 The `deploy-monitoring.sh` script orchestrates the services for observability including the tools mentioned under the previous heading.
-The `start-local.sh` contains the reference to the `deploy-monitoring.sh` towards the end of the script.
+The `init.sh` contains the reference to the `start-local.sh` and  `deploy-monitoring.sh` towards the end of the script.

 ### Integration of the monitoring stack with PagerDuty
 Although I have not added the code for integration with PagerDuty in the monitoring scripts.
 I have provided a snippet here to show how we can integrate with PagerDuty.